MikeLiyantama/COMP9321-Project/README.md

    Open browser at http://localhost:8080

 ## Instructions for reproducing prediction model
-- Simply run predict.py and the model will be automaticly generated
+- Simply run predict.py and the model will be automatically generated